Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

     pactl load-module module-loopback latency_msec=1 channels=2
     ```
 5. Using `pavucontrol` make the loopback device take audio from the monitor of our sink we just made.
-   For some reason, in `pavucontrol` the sink may show up as `Output to Null Device`.
+    + For some reason, in `pavucontrol` the sink may show up as `Output to Null Device`.
-   This is, so you can hear the application audio yourself without a delay.
+    + This is, so you can hear the application audio yourself without a delay.
 6. Type `/join` (optionally followed by the voice channel ID in a chat where the bot can read).
-   This will make the bot join and start streaming your microphone.
+    + This will make the bot join and start streaming your microphone.
-7. Using `pavucontrol`, locate the recording session that the bot is doing,
-   and change the input the monitor of your STREAM_AUDIO.
+7. Using `pavucontrol`, locate the recording session that the bot is doing, and change the input the monitor of your STREAM_AUDIO.
-   For some reason, in `pavucontrol` the sink may show up as `Output to Null Device`
+    + For some reason, in `pavucontrol` the sink may show up as `Output to Null Device`
 8. profit???
 9. When you are done, type `/leave` in a chat where the bot can read.
 10. After that, you can just right-click in `pavucontrol` on the loopback device and click on terminate.
-    Or you could just type `pulseaudio -k` in the terminal.
+    + Or you could just type `pulseaudio -k` in the terminal.

 ---

-### KNOWN ISSUES:
+### Known issue + Help wanted:
 If you get an error like `default: Generic error in an external library`, I have no idea what causes this.
 You are welcome to find a solution and make a PR or create an issue.
 I'll investigate when I have time.

 ---